gameblabla/amigacd32_library/README.md

 - CDDA tracks
 - Loading an image from CD (as well as its palette file) and displaying it onscreen

-Feel free to modify it
+Feel free to modify it according to your needs.

 # Many thanks to